Strong mechanical squeezing in a microcavity with double quantum wells: Conculusions

 \section{Conculusions}

-In summary, we have presented a scheme to study the squeezing of the mechanical resonator in a hybrid quantum well-optomechanical system beyond 3dB by using the two optical fields of different frequencies and amplitudes.
-We find that the mechanical squeezing obtained is robust against function of thermal noise associated with the mechanical resonator.
-Furthermore, we observed that the 3dB squeezing of mechanical mode is only obtained for an appropriate value of the ratio of the coupling of the two cavity modes with mechanical resonator.
-We show that to achieve the squeezing of the mechanical mode in hybrid quantum well-optomechanical system beyond 3dB is only possible in the presence of second cavity mode.
+In this paper we have addressed a scheme that demonstrates the potential for achieving squeezing beyond 3dB in a hybrid quantum well-optomechanical system by using a two tone drive and two exciton modes of different frequencies.
+We find that the mechanical squeezing obtained is robust against thermal noise associated with the mechanical resonator in the presence of two exciton modes.
+Furthermore, we have found that for achieving optimal 3dB squeezing performance of mechanical mode is only obtained for an appropriate value of the ratio of the coupling of the optical mode with mechanical resonator settings.
+The results presented in the paper contribute to the advancement of quantum technology by demonstrating the feasibility of implementing quantum effects in photonic systems.
+This paves the way for the development of practical applications that leverage quantum resources to achieve enhanced performance and functionality.